TotalMiner/totalminer.github.io/xml/items.md

 ### MineReq: [int](/xml/data-types#int)

-If this item is a block, the minimum mining level required to mine it.
+If this item is a block, the minimum skill level required to mine it.

 ### UseReq: [int](/xml/data-types#int)